xrdocs/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

 ![05.png]({{site.baseurl}}/images/05.png){: .align-center}

-The size of the classmap represents the number of match statements it contains.
+The max-classmap-size represents the maximum number of class-map we can use in policy-map.
 It has a direct impact on the  number of L2 interfaces where you can apply QoS.

 By default, class-maps are are configured to contain 32 match statements.
 With the 4096 available counters, it translates into a maximum of 256 L2 interfaces per NPU, 128 if used on bundle interfaces (with the default 2-counter mode we will detail below).